Semi-independent Japan Tour (12 days)

 Welcome to Tokyo!

 Please make your way to the hotel on your own.
-Detailed up-to-date information on how to get to the hotel will be provided in the pre-trip update two weeks before departure.
+Detailed up-to-date information on how to get to the hotel will be provided in the final update two weeks before departure.

 Tokyo, literally meaning “eastern capital” and officially named Tokyo Metropolis, is one of the most populous mega-cities in the world with a population of 14 million.
 Formerly known as Edo, the city has been the de facto seat of the Japanese government since 1603 when shogun Tokugawa Ieyasu chose the city for his headquarters.
 The shogun (general) was a hereditary commander ceremoniously appointed by the emperor but held real power over the country during the shogunate period between 1192 and 1867.
 Edo was renamed Tokyo after Emperor Meiji moved his seat from Kyoto in 1868 when the last shogun was forced to return power to the imperial court.
 The city covers an area of 2,187 square kilometres following the merger in 1943 of the city of Tokyo and Tokyo Prefecture.

-After lunch, we tour the grounds of the tranquil Meiji Jingu, a Shinto shrine dedicated to Emperor Meiji (1852 -1912) and his wife.
+After lunch on your own, we visit Meiji Jingu, a Shinto shrine dedicated to Emperor Meiji (1852 -1912) and his wife.

 Day 4/Thu: Tokyo (B)